NO BAKE ENERGY BARS

 1/cup unsweetened, grated coconut (60 mL)

-1 tbsp powdered erythritol (15 mL)
+1 tbsp allulose (15 mL)

-In small bowl, combine coconut and erythritol.
+In small bowl, combine coconut and allulose.

 Turn out on cutting board covered with half the coconut mixture in a small rectangular area.
 Work dough into a small rectangular shape.
 Cover with remaining coconut mixture, pressing slightly into the top.
 Cut into 5 bars.
 Freeze on the cutting board or carefully transfer to a dinner plate.